 3. Check the availability

-After choosing a name that suits your business, your next step is to check domain name availability.
+After choosing a company name that suits your business, your next step is to check domain availability.
 Use a domain search tool to make this step faster.

 It’s best to use your business name as your domain to help visitors avoid confusion when trying to find you online.